GabrielGRSilva/RSSBlogAggreGator/README.md

 ```
 type CommandHandler = (cmdName: string, ...args: string[]) => void;

 ```
+## Available Commands:

+-login
+-register
+-users
+-agg
+-addfeed
+-feeds
+-follow
+-following
+-reset (WARNING - This purges the database and is currently used only for testing purposes!)

+**Please note: more information on the available commands will be added once the app is ready for use**

 #Note: Running this app will create a hidden file named .gatorconfig.json in your home directory.
 This is used to track the username you provide (or change it) and the database URL.